hchasens/SecLab/README.md

 SecLab
 ===============

-JupyterLab Docker Container with Multiple Kernels
+PenTesting Focused JupyterLab with Multiple Kernels
 ---------------------------------------------------

-A curated JupyterLab container that bundles popular kernels from various developers, providing a seamless experience for cyber security research and scientific computing alike.
+A curated JupyterLab container that bundles popular kernels from various developers, providing a seamless experience for cyber security research, PenTesting, and scientific computing alike.

 **Table of Contents**